 Rural Microenterprise — A sole proprietorship or business entity with not more than 10 full-time equivalent employees located in a rural area.

-Socially-disadvantaged Farmer or Rancher (SDA) — A farmer or rancher who is a member of a group whose members have been subjected to racial or ethnic (and in some cases gender) prejudice because of his or her identity as a member of the group.
-The definition of SDA farmers varies by Title; some include gender and some are limited to racial or ethnic groups.
+Socially-Disadvantaged Farmer or Rancher (SDA) — A farmer or rancher who is a member of a group whose members have been subjected to racial or ethnic (and in some cases gender) prejudice because of his or her identity as a member of the group.
+The definition of SDA farmers varies by Title within the farm bill; some titles include gender and some are limited to racial or ethnic groups.

 Specialty Crops — Fruits, vegetables, tree nuts, dried fruits, nursery crops, and floriculture.
 Also referred to as horticulture crops.